elevata-labs/elevata/README.md

 ---

-## Trademark Notice
+## 🧾 License & Notices

-© 2025 Ilona Tag.
+© 2025 Ilona Tag — All rights reserved.
-elevata™ is an open-source software project for data and analytics innovation.
+**elevata™** is an open-source software project for data & analytics innovation.
 The name *elevata* is a pending trademark registration at the German Patent and Trade Mark Office (DPMA).
 Other product names, logos, and brands mentioned here are property of their respective owners.

-The software is released under the MIT License.
+Released under the **GNU Affero General Public License v3 (AGPL-3.0)**.
+See [`LICENSE`](LICENSE) for terms and [`NOTICE.md`](NOTICE.md) for third-party license information.